-- You have cluster administrator privileges for your OpenShift cluster. - You have downloaded and installed the OpenShift command-line interface (CLI).
-See Installing the OpenShift CLI (Red Hat OpenShift Dedicated) or Installing the OpenShift CLI (Red Hat OpenShift Service on AWS). - You have enabled the required distributed workloads components as described in Configuring the distributed workloads components. - You have sufficient resources.
+- You have cluster administrator privileges for your OpenShift Container Platform cluster. - You have downloaded and installed the OpenShift command-line interface (CLI).
+See Installing the OpenShift CLI. - You have enabled the required distributed workloads components as described in Configuring the distributed workloads components. - You have sufficient resources.
 In addition to the base OpenShift AI resources, you need 1.6 vCPU and 2 GiB memory to deploy the distributed workloads infrastructure. - The resources are physically available in the cluster.

-OpenShift AI currently supports only a single cluster queue per cluster (that is, homogenous clusters), and only empty resource flavors.
+OpenShift Al currently supports only a single cluster queue per cluster (that is, homogenous clusters), and only empty resource flavors.
 For more information about Kueue resources, see the Kueue documentation.